Why March Break Can Be Healthy!

 - Spend some time with your family or visit some friends that you may not have had time to see since being back in school.

-- Catch up on some much-needed sleep, as it can improve your sleeping habits and ultimately your performance when you go back to class the following week.
+- Catch up on some much-needed sleep.
+This can improve your sleeping habits and ultimately your performance when you go back to class the following week.

-- Explore some new places that you have never been in our city, maybe some small cafes, restaurants, or shops you were always curious about trying.
+- Explore some new places that you have never been in our city.
+Cafes, restaurants, or shops you were always curious about trying.

-- Lastly, although it may not sound so appealing, you can pick up more hours at your workplace to earn some extra cash.
+- Lastly, you can pick up more hours at your workplace to earn some extra cash.
 Although it may not seem like the most fun way to spend a break, going back to school with some savings can make the start of the semester more pleasant.

 We hope that everyone will have the chance to take a break from their routines to refresh and recreate for the coming spring.
-The ancient saying about a change of scenery being good for the soul is usually true, so we wish you all well, whether you are traveling or sticking close to home during the next week.
+The ancient saying about a change of scenery being good for the soul is usually true.
+Wishing you all well, whether you are traveling or sticking close to home during the next week.
 We hope everyone can gain a week’s full rest, relaxation and overall fun.
 Be prepared to work even harder at the start when you return from the break!

 Are you or someone you know interested in attending college for a second career?